Nadrieril/blog/_posts/2025-11-11-truly-first-class-custom-smart-pointers.md

 And if `Option<&mut Foo>` can be auto-reborrowed, then we'd want `Option<MyMutPtr<Foo>>` too!
 But that will need to run code, e.g. if the pointer is `Rc`-backed.

 Of note (thanks Benno!) is that this interacts with the ergonomic-ref-counting proposal.
-On way to cut this apple would be a `unsafe trait TrivialReborrow` that guarantees that trivial-projection reborrowing runs no code, which would make it compatible with the `Reborrow` proposals.
+On way to cut this apple would be a `unsafe trait TrivialReborrow` that guarantees that trivial-projection reborrowing runs no code and only allow auto-reborrows for such places.
+This would make it compatible with the `Reborrow` proposals.

 ### Double-deref